Become a fan of Salem Baptist Church on Facebook for event updates including Bethlehem Walk 2014.

 Since its inaugural season in 2003, Bethlehem Walk has thrilled, touched and shared the Gospel of Jesus Christ to thousands of visitors from around the world.
 Over 70,000 tours have been given during that span and we expect 2012 to be our most fruitful season.
 Bethlehem Walk has become more than a ministry of Salem Baptist Church; it has become a community tradition.

 Bethlehem Walk relies on the generous contributions of the members of Salem Baptist Church and our community for its construction and annual maintenance costs.
 If you, your family or your company would like to be a part of this community outreach please consider becoming a Bethlehem Walk Partner.
 You can support Bethlehem Walk by making a contribution to assist in defraying these costs.
-To support this tremendous outreach visit our online giving page or email email@example.com.
+Donations may be made at Bethlehem Walk in the fellowship tent or sent to the Cardwell Campus address.
 Your donation will be used exclusively for construction and annual maintenance costs of Bethlehem Walk.

 The support and donations of many local companies make Bethlehem Walk possible.
 From gravel donated by Luckstone, portable restroom facilities donated by S.B.
 Cox, to chicken sandwiches from Chick-fil-a, this event is not possible without the generosity of our local community business leaders!!